 Understanding astronomical observations from physics turns out to be a two-way street.
 Some of the principles of physics — for example, Newton's Law of Universal Gravitation — or that neutrinos change type as they travel — were deduced from astronomical observations in combination with laboratory physics experiments.
 The relationship is so close that the field is now often called "astrophysics" and it can be considered a specialty of physics, like condensed matter physics or particle physics.

 The associated laboratory course (Physics 91) will have roughly about five Wednesday indoor labs where physics experiments (light, optics, spectroscopy, the Doppler shifts and gravitation) are performed, and about five Wednesday outdoor labs where you will learn to operate and make observations with the College's telescopes.
-Evening labs begin a little after dark.
-Whether we are having an indoor or outdoor lab depends unavoidably on the weather.
-Furthermore, the time gets later (because sunset gets later) as spring progresses.
-By the time of Monday's 8am class, we will have made a decision whether the weather is good enough to have an outdoor lab on Wednesday evening.
-One lab can be missed with no impact on your lab grade.
-One makeup lab will be provided.
+Refer to the Astronomy Laboratory Syllabus for more details.

 Necessarily, the class will use mathematics — specifically, algebra and geometry.
 This is integral to the modern scientific method.
 Every physics theory that we are confident of, we are confident of precisely because it has been tested quantitatively as well as qualitatively.
 Theories that are motivated principally by esthetic considerations, or that only give qualitative answers, have generally turned out to embarrassingly far off in the weeds.
 As we use them, we will review high school math and science subjects such as scientific notation, algebra and trig functions, the periodic table, and others.